Adamantish/restful_river/README.md

 You mean "how does it work"?
 You know, you could have just asked that in a normal way.

 Pretty simple really.
-It breaks a "rule" and asks to be pointed to a shared PostgreSQL server (but, hey, I bet you have one spun up already).
+It breaks a "rule" and asks to be pointed to a PostgreSQL server (but, hey, I bet you have one spun up already) and quietly makes a shared database.

 In another sense it doesn't break the rule.
 If this database goes down it's the same as a message broker going down. i.e. services can keep functioning even if they go a bit out of date.

 In contrast to a full on message broker,  the latest version of every entity (indexed by id) is retained so it's easy to batch up requests when needing to scale and full reconciliation becomes no problem.

-Really, this is less a framework, more a handy pattern for secretly using a shared database without getting hurt.
-That and a little pub/sub and a bunch of optimizations.

-## What about race conditions?

-We do this stuff single threaded so no problems within a river.
-As with any async approach you can't be posting first into one river then another if they *must* be processed in that order.
+## If so simple, why do I need a gem?

+So much good stuff under the hood going on to avoid race conditions with single-threadedness whilst parallelising other workloads.

 ## Is this just a Rails thing?

 Nope.
 Any ruby program with access to a shared PostgreSQL server works fine.

-## Wait, there are River objects sharing the same name in different services but they're different kinds of object.
+## Wait, there are River objects sharing the same name in different services but one is a `Source`, the other is a `Mouth`.

 Yup.
 This a simple way of making clear that there's only room for a writer(source) or reader(mouth) in the same service, not both.
 I'm touched you want to use it everwhere but it's probably better to have clear one-way data flows.
 Anyway, you can namespace under different modules just so long as the class names match.

 ## Why are you dissing Event Sourcing?

-Actually I think it's a beautiful concept, DDD is a great way to do collaboration on many projects and I'd love an excuse to use it for more compellingly complex domains...
+Actually I think it's a beautiful concept, DDD is a great way to do collaboration with non-technical people on many projects and I'd love an excuse to use it for more compellingly complex domains...
 But for most projects and and skillsets it's just overkill and turns easy things hard and risky without enough reward.

 ## Do you have a surprisingly apt quote for me?